 Triggers influence a number of things.
 First, they influence what’s top of mind.
 One way to think about our minds is like an ordered list.
 Some things are top of mind, or on the top of the list, and others are less so.

 Learn more about the phenomenon of triggers

-Think about what’s top of mind for you at the moment.
-Probably the last couple sentences that I shared, about Aflac, for example.
-Maybe what you did right before this lecture.
-Or maybe what you’re doing after you listen to this.
-But an appointment that you have six weeks from now or your spouse’s birthday that might be five or six months away, that’s probably not so top of mind.
-Not so top of the list.
+What’s top of mind for you at the moment?
+Probably the last couple sentences about Aflac, what you did right before reading this, or maybe what you’re doing after you read this.
+But an appointment you have six weeks from now or your spouse’s birthday five or six months away, is probably not top of mind.
 Certain things are top of the list, others are less top of mind.

-But interestingly, cues, or stimuli in the environment, what I’ll call triggers, can change that.
-If I say peanut butter and blank, for example, what comes to mind?
-Well if I said peanut butter and blank, you might think of jelly.
-Or if I said rum and blank, what might you think about?
-Well you might think of Coke.
-Now you probably weren’t thinking about the brand Coca-Cola a moment ago, but once I said the phrase rum and blank, Coke is now accessible or top of mind.
+But interestingly, cues, or stimuli in the environment, “triggers”, can change that.
+If I say rum and blank, what might you think about?
+You might think of Coke.
+You probably weren’t thinking about the brand Coca-Cola a moment ago, but once you read the phrase rum and blank, Coke is now accessible or top of mind.
 It went from lower down the list to higher up on our mind.